medopaw/stealthtyper/README.md

 A new feature has been added to enhance security when you forget to enable stealth typing or lock your screen.
 The `autoStealthIdleSeconds` configuration option allows the extension to automatically enable stealth mode after a certain period of inactivity.

 If `autoStealthIdleSeconds` is set to a positive number, the extension will automatically enable stealth mode after that many seconds of inactivity.
-For example, if `autoStealthIdleSeconds` is set to 60, the extension will enable stealth mode if no input is detected for 60 seconds.
+This inactivity timer is reset whenever you change the content of the editor, switch the active editor, move the cursor, or change the text selection.
+For example, if `autoStealthIdleSeconds` is set to 60, the extension will enable stealth mode if no such activity is detected for 60 seconds.

 By default, `autoStealthIdleSeconds` is set to 0, which means the extension will not automatically enable stealth mode.
 You must manually toggle stealth mode using the `stealth-typer.toggleStealthTyping` command.